Current-to-Voltage Converters Information

 The operational amplifiers that current-to-voltage converters use vary in terms of gain range, programmable gain, and bandwidth.
 Gain, the factor by which input signals are multiplied, is frequently greater than unity; however, gain can be fractional when a reduction (attenuation) of signal amplitude is desired.
 Current-to-voltage converters that include operational amplifiers with programmable gain allow users to adjust gain from a local panel or computer interface.
 Some current-to-voltage converters feature a touch screen.
 Others provide handheld or programmable devices.
 Bandwidth, the difference between the high and low limits of the frequency response, is a measurement that is typically defined by a variation from a nominal value by a stated value such as 3 dB.

-Current-to-voltage converters are available in a variety of form factors.
+Current-to-voltage converters are available in a variety of forms.
 Some devices mount on integrated circuits (ICs), standard DIN rails, or printed circuit boards (PCBs) that attach to enclosures or plug into computer backplanes.
 Others bolt into walls, cabinets, enclosures, or panels.
-Rack-mounted units fit inside a standard 19” telecommunications rack.
+Rack-mounted units fit inside a standard 19 in. telecommunications rack.
 Modular styles include stackable units that dock in bays, slots, or boxes.
 Benchtop or freestanding current-to-voltage converters often feature full casings or cabinets and integral interfaces.